Steven-Eardley/lcd_screen/readme.md

 	pip install -e .

-Note, lcd_screen may only be executed on a the raspberry pi, due to the GPIO requirements.
+**Note, lcd_screen may only be executed on a the raspberry pi, due to the GPIO requirements.** These instructions are useful for developing in an IDE, however.

 ## On the pi:

+### (TODO: Instructions for setting up GPIO and SPI)

 May as well use the main python environment - use the above pip command without a virtualenv to install the dependencies if they're not already there.